 This one remaining iceberg ship is here, moored a mere half-mile offshore from the Obsidian city.
 The explorers have sailed past it a dozen times, but have never noticed it, because it's always been hidden by the mist.

 The giants have two goals here.
 First, they want to cause as much damage to the explorers as they can without being noticed.
 Second, they are searching the ruins for anything that might help them reclaim their homeland, or forge a new one.

 And so the maddening mists are the first step in their plan.
 They use it to cause trouble, like when Josafek was torn apart by his own sled dogs, who mistook him for a bear.
 They use the mists to obscure their own expeditions into the city.
 And they use the mists to pluck information from the minds of the explorers (such as their greatest fear).

-They have one last tool: an enormous whale named Yonakkuk that they have been bargaining with.
-They have given Yonakkuk food and magical protections.
-In return, Yonakkuk has attacked the expedition, sank one of the ships, and eaten a dozen men.
+They have one last tool: an enormous whale named Akkanoa that they have been bargaining with.
+They have given Akkanoa food and magical protections.
+In return, Akkanoa has attacked the expedition, sank one of the ships, and eaten a dozen men.
 (Another reason why the ships don't sail alone.)
 But he is a slothful and capricious ally.

 There are not many giants left.
 They are dying, and the ones who are not dying are succumbing to despair.
-More than one of them has jumped into Yonakkuk's mouth.
+More than one of them has jumped into Akkanoa's mouth.

 These were the servitors of the city's old inhabitants.
 They were born from the flesh-engines beneath the city.

 They have worked to reclaim the broken areas and make them habitable again.
 There are a number of subterranean agricultural zones that were once destroyed, but the Vatborn have returned them to working order.

 This hasn't been an easy process.
 They've gone through several eras of high populations followed by die-offs, but each time, the surviving flesh-engines resurrect their race.